Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Avoiding Butter

-Skip butter, which can increase acid production.
-Use olive oil or avocado for richness.
+Skip butter, which can increase acid production and worsen GERD.
+Olive oil or avocado offers a heart-healthy alternative for creaminess.

 Acid reflux fish chowder recipe bowl